aHagouel/IOT-Aquaponics-in-NYC/README.md

 ## Next steps

 For this system:
-- Complete water monitoring dashboards
+- Complete water monitoring dashboard, publish from local host
 - Trigger water heater when temp drops
-- Feed 1 piece of lettuce to a friend and film it for this report
 - ----------------------- Project's done -----------------------
 - Diversify greens grown, include propagating houseplants
 - Expand water parameter measurements

 For my interests:
+- Image classification ML to get a text when fish are hungry (nipping at top of water)
 - Design an indoor vertical aquaponic system at 50x scale
 - Understand energy requirements & technologies for commercial operations
 - Join a "grown by the future" community in NYC